Lake Ontario Walleye Fishing Hotspots

 Henderson Harbor, NY

-As you head north to Henderson Harbor, some hot walleye fishing action can be found around Association Island, Six Town Point, Lime Barrel Shoal and Gull, Bass and Horse Islands.
-This is an area where your maps are very important because shoals come up quickly.
-The belly in the middle of Henderson Bay is about 30-35 feet deep and deep diving baits are a favorite.
-Access can be gained from the Henderson Harbor town launch, Wescott’s Beach State Park or the town launch in Sackets Harbor.
+Heading north to Henderson Harbor, you’ll find some excellent fishing action around Association Island, Six Town Point, Lime Barrel Shoal, and Gull, Bass, and Horse Islands.
+This area is known for its rapidly changing shoals, so paying attention to your maps is essential.
+The belly in the middle of Henderson Bay, which ranges from 30-35 feet deep, is particularly productive, and using deep-diving baits here can yield great results.
+The Henderson Harbor town launch, Wescott’s Beach State Park, and the town launch in Sackets Harbor are great access points for this area.

 Black River Bay